 Tech billionaire and Dallas Mavericks owner Mark Cuban says he is fed up with Facebook and will take his business elsewhere.
 He’s sick of getting hit with huge fees to send messages to his team’s fans and followers.

 Two weeks ago Cuban tweeted out a screen grab of an offer he’d received from Facebook.
 The social network wanted to charge him $3,000

 There it is folks.
 Nothing comes for free and nothing is worse than a bait and switch.
 There are some other strong reasons why we predicted Facebook IR will fail you in our presentation but this is the nail in the coffin.

 CONTACT US TO DISCUSS YOUR ONLINE IR NEEDS AND OUR POTENTIAL SOLUTIONS

 I thank-you for reading and trust you found this information to be helpful.
-If you’re ready to step into real and sustainable online investor relations for 2012 and beyond, please contact us via this form and we will get back to you within 2 hours!
+If you’re ready to step into real and sustainable online investor relations for 2014 and beyond, please contact me below.

 George Tsiolis, LL.B

 AGORACOM Investor Relations